Blog

 Not knowing how to value them

-Not highlighting them means missing out on their true marketing value.
+Not highlighting this feedback means missing out on a powerful conversion lever.

 Do you know how to make the most of Google reviews?